auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 You can find all projects (VIPER and MVVM - Starter and Final) in [this repository](https://github.com/auth0-tutorials/mvvm_viper/).

 As you can see, MVVM and VIPER might be different, but are not necessarily exclusive.
 MVVM only says that, besides View and Model, there should be a ViewModel layer.
-But it doesn't say how this ViewModel is created, nor how the data is retrieved.
-Most important of all, MVVM is a _design pattern_ and should be treated as one.
+But it doesn't say how this ViewModel is created, nor how the data is retrieved - not all responsibilities are clearly defined.
 It's open and can be implemented in many different ways.

 On the other hand, VIPER is a very specific software architecture.
 It contains layers carrying their own responsibilities and is less open to change.
 As we saw in this example, VIPER can also use view models, which are created by its presentation layer.

 When it comes to choose one or the other, there's no silver bullet - but certainly a few advices.
-If you are in a long-term project with well defined requirements, then VIPER might be a good option - especially if you intend to reuse components.
+If you are in a long-term project with well defined requirements and intend to reuse components, then VIPER is definitely a better option.
+Its clear separation of concerns improves testability and reusability.

-But if you are in a shorter project, MVVM is a better fit.
-It produces much less code and can avoid a lot of overhead created by VIPER when changing things is needed - and still deliver high quality, testable and maintainable software.
+But if you are prototyping or in a shorter project with no need to reuse components, MVVM is a better fit.
+With VIPER, you might need to create a lot of classes and protocols for small responsibilities (think of a "About Us" screen).
+MVVM generally produces much less code due to its _not-so-clear_ separation of concerns and can avoid a lot of overhead created by VIPER.
+Your code will definitely be easier to write, and still easy to test and maintain.